 Ideally, your business should be profitable within 1 to 3 months of opening.
 That said, this timeline may vary depending on the type of business you own.

 5. Build a Digital Presence

 In today’s digital world, having an online presence is a must for almost every company, no matter their niche.
-This can mean a website, social media presence, both, or something completely different – but your business needs to be available online.
+This can mean a website, social media presence, both, or something completely different – either way, your business needs to be available online.

 Even if you’re a local business, being reachable through the internet can help boost your sales.
 Research shows that 69% of Americans have shopped online at least once, and 25% shop online at least once a month.
-So, by buying just offline advertising, you’re potentially missing out on a quarter of your customer base.
+So, by buying offline advertising alone, you’re potentially missing out on a quarter of your customer base.

 Additionally, people often like to do research on a company or a product before they make a purchase, and this research is generally conducted online.
-By having an online presence, you can create an image of your business.
-However, if you don’t have one, you open the doors to letting other people create that reputation for you.
+By having an online presence, you can create a positive image for your business.
+However, if you don’t have one, you open the doors to let other people create that reputation for you.

 6. Listen to Feedback

 If clients feel like their opinion is valued, they will be able to trust and have faith in your business.
 Additionally, customers and other people who do not have direct involvement in your business are often able to point out concerns you may not be able to recognize.
-So, while it may be possible to incorporate every piece of feedback you ever receive, implementing whatever possible will help.
+So, while it may be impossible to incorporate every piece of feedback you ever receive, implementing whatever you can will help.